chiperific/promistasks/README.md

 5. Properties are TaskLists
   - Initialization Templates created when property created (default tasks)
   - Initialization Templates need a "system user" for creator / owner
-  - Show a user two types of tasks:
+  - Show a user these types of tasks:
     - Those assigned to the user
     - Those assigned to the "system" that match the user's type
       - task.initialization_template? && task.owner_type (is contained in) user.type (array)
+5.1 When a user deletes a Tasklist in Google:
+  - Catch that change and add a record to ExcludePropertyUser 5.2 When a user deletes a Tasklist in this app:
+  - Provide the option to a record to ExcludePropertyUser (delete through API for current_user) || actually 'discard' for all (delete through API for all users)
 6. Get data from Google:
 6.1 On a cron job? x times per day
 6.2.
 On staff user login?
 Update just theirs or everyone's?